-5.6 Proposed ex ante regulatory approach
+5.7 Final decision on ex ante regulatory approach

 The MCA considers that ex ante regulatory intervention is required in the wholesale markets under investigation.
-To this effect, the MCA is proposing to maintain the following regulatory obligations:
+To this effect, the MCA is to maintain the following regulatory obligations:

 - access to/and use of specific facilities;

 - non-discrimination;

 - transparency; and

 - price control.